devang9586/Testapp/README.md

 * Nginx web server - Proxy for the app
 * Go lang container - Builds and runs the app

-### Future wok
+### Future work

 * Terraform can be initialised by Git CI/CD pipeline and docker-compose can be replaced by Kubernetes.